 I’m always on the hunt for new good-for-you skincare and last month, I found a new product that I am going to add to my permanent line-up.
 I already found the organic sunless tanner of my dreams, but I needed something to protect me from the sun.
-After a middle-of-the-night research session (I don’t sleep), I found and ordered Suntegrity Natural Moisturizing Face Sunscreen and Primer.
+After a middle-of-the-night research session (I don’t sleep), I found and ordered Suntegrity Skincare Face Sunscreen and Primer.
 And I LOVE it.

 I mean, just read the description from Suntegrity’s website: